 Visit the Park

 - If your visit will be a little longer, consider water bottles and snacks.
-If you group is accustomed to eating lunch at a certain time, a quick snack mid- morning or afternoon may help keep up the energy and focus in the group.
-Please let us know if you need a snack break in the schedule and we are happy to accommodate you.
+If you group is accustomed to eating lunch at a certain time, a quick snack mid- morning or afternoon may help keep up the energy and focus the group.

 - Talk with the group about hiking and park habits: